cgstevens/FileProcessor/README.md

 ## Monitor and get real-time statuses using Akka.Net and SignalR

-Using the actor model we can create powerful concurrent scalable & distributed applications using Akka.Net.
+Using the actor model we can create powerful concurrent scalable & distributed applications with Akka.Net.

-Scaling up and out using Akka.net

 Are you tired of having to put locks on your shared objects and having to manage your threads.
 Do you want to be able to scale your application up by adding actors and even scale out the cluster by just bringing up another service?